brian-j-smith/Mamba.jl/doc/mcmc/model.rst

 		Returns a ``GenericGraph`` type object as defined in the `Graphs <http://graphsjl-docs.readthedocs.org/en/latest/index.html>`_ package.

-.. function:: keys(m::MCMCModel, ntype::Symbol=:assigned, block::Integer=0)
+.. function:: keys(m::Model, ntype::Symbol=:assigned, block::Integer=0)

 	Return the symbols of nodes of a specified type.